November, 2024: Open Saturday Nov 16, 10-2!

 1. Blackberry 2024, a spring/early summer honey made by the bees from this year’s very abundant wild blackberries.
 Also contains clover and dandelion.
 Light and fruity, it is selling fast.

-2. Aster 2024 has just been harvested.
-Dark and musky.
+2. Aster 2024 Dark and musky.
 Also contains goldenrod nectar but purple aster was very abundant this year and dominated the fall crop.

 Also from Vermont:

-3.Black Locust (Panton, VT) 2022/2023/2024, light and buttery.
-This year’s is runny and a little more golden than earlier vintages which are now creamy and blonde.
+3.Black Locust 2024 (Panton, VT) light and buttery.
+This year’s is a little more golden than earlier vintages and now creamy and blonde.

-6. Knotweed (Putnamville, VT) 2024, a rare late summer/early fall honey that the bees made from Japanese Knotweed, Aster and Goldenrod.
+9. Knotweed 2024 (Putnamville, VT), a rare late summer/early fall honey that the bees made from Japanese Knotweed, Aster and Goldenrod.
 Smooth, creamy, darkish, with a taste of funky fruitiness.

 Unique raw honeys from out of state: